tfiers/sharp/README.md

 `sharp` internally outsources task dependency resolution and scheduling to the [Luigi](https://luigi.readthedocs.io) Python package.

-The `-l`, or `--local-scheduler`, option specifies that no multiple workers will run in parallel, and that no separate scheduling server is needed.
+The `-l`, or `--local-scheduler` option specifies that no multiple workers will run in parallel, and that no separate scheduling server is needed.